reeseburns/Portfolio/README.md

+## Welcome to my Portfolio!

+### INSTRUCTIONS
+1. Download the zip file
-After downloading the zip file, open the "ReeseBurns_Portfolio.html" into your browser of choice to access my website portfolio.
+2. Open the *index.html* file into your browser of choice to access my website portfolio